rs-2022/OpenMSCG/README.md

 # OpenMSCG

+## Update Oct 8, 2025

+The last available GitLab version of OpenMSCG has been migrated here.
+Updates include:

+- `cgyaml.py` (by Ace): Automatic and versatile YAML mapping creater
+- `cgisr.py` (by Patrick): Internal State Regression, from
+- `cgrem_rmsprop.py` (by Patrick): RMSProp Optimizer for Relative Entropy Minimization (REM).

+The current version is `0.9.0`.

+## Below

 An open-source python package for systematic coarse-graining (including MSCG/force-matching) in computational chemistry and biology.
 To download OpenMSCG integrated with the mstool backmapping software, visit here: https://software.rcc.uchicago.edu/git/MSCG/mscg-mstool.